c0p4c4b4n4/grpc-grpc-java/_raw/example1/x.md

 ```

->>Use asynchronous stub for high-performance applications that stream from server to client, from client to server, or full-duplex.
+>Use asynchronous stub for high-performance applications that stream from server to client, from client to server, or full-duplex.

-A *simplified* version of the asynchronous client that consumes the unari echo method looks something like this:
+A *simplified* version of the asynchronous client that consumes the unary echo method looks something like this:

 ```